MindFusionComponents/collaborative-mindmap-javascript/README.md

 ## About The Project

-A starter project that shows how to use the MindFusion.Diagramming for JavaScript library with NPM and Vite.
+A template project showing how to configure MindFusion's [JavaScript Diagram library](https://mindfusion.dev/javascript-diagram.html) with NPM and Vite.

 ### Installation